infosecninja/papif/README.md

 **Status**: Active

 ### About papif
-papif is an API endpoint fuzzer, once a wordlist has been selected it'll send a request to each possible endpoint using various request methods (POST, GET, PUT and DELETE) and then look for differences within the responses.
+Papif serves as an API endpoint fuzzer that operates by selecting a wordlist and subsequently sending requests to all potential endpoints.
+These requests utilize different methods, including POST, GET, PUT, and DELETE.
+The tool then analyzes the responses to identify any variations or discrepancies.

 ### Usage Example
 `console[~/papif/]: python3 papif.py -u https://api.target.com/endpoint/ -w /opt/wordlists/api.txt -m get,post -dl 2 -ms parameter`